Jeremy Roloff Beams Over ‘Trooper’ Wife, Audrey Decides On Lessening Social Media Presence

-Jeremy and Audrey Roloff, the popular Little People, Big World couple, has had their share of detractors, especially when it concerns their daughter, Ember Jean.
+Jeremy and Audrey Roloff, the popular Little People, Big World couple, have had their share of detractors, especially when it concerns their daughter, Ember Jean.
 Fortunately, the young Roloff couple doesn’t dwell on the negativities and would rather focus on the good.

 That kind of thinking is just one of the factors that make Jeremy and Audrey’s marriage work.
-The fact that both Jeremy and Audrey has been gushing over how the other has been working hard to take care of the family, especially baby Ember Jean, only shows that the two have what it takes to handle all the controversies thrown their way.
+The fact that both Jeremy and Audrey have been gushing over how the other has been working hard to take care of the family, especially baby Ember Jean, only shows that the two have what it takes to handle all the controversies thrown their way.

 Jeremy, in fact, is beaming with pride as he described on social media how Audrey has been a “trooper” amidst adversities.